Epion’s Metabolic Monitoring Tools

 Crisis Services Canada (CSC) evolved out of the Canadian Distress Line Network (CDLN) – a national network of existing distress, crisis and suicide prevention line services that has been engaging members since 2002.In recent years, the network has formalized its structure, and now focuses on strengthening regional service delivery and ensuring gaps in service nationwide are addressed.

 Take control of your health

-Ontarians are using virtual tools to access their doctors and get the care they need.
+Ontarian’s are using virtual tools to access their doctors and get the care they need.
 You get convenient, timely, and optimal care, with less time spent traveling and away from work.
 Free to patients in Ontario.
-For more information, click here.

-You can use this list of recommendations to help you and your health care professionals develop a care plan that works for you.
+If you or a loved one is at least 18 years of age you can use this list of recommendations to help you and your health care professionals develop a care plan that works for you.
 You should use this information to become aware of what high- quality care looks like and to ask informed questions about your care.
 Care plans can be very different for each person, so it is important to work closely with your health care professionals.
-Patients Reference Guide Schizophrenia Care for Adults in Hospitals

 The three takeaways are the need for: